GHeinzelmann/BAT.py/README.md

 ### Additional receptors

 To include a new receptor system, some additional input data is needed.
 They include a reference.pdb file to align the system using USalign, three chosen protein anchors, and possibly a few variables for ligand anchor atom search.
 An explanation on how to define these is provided in the User Guide, inside the ./doc folder.
 The ./systems-library folder also has setup examples for three other bromodomains (CREBBP, BRD4(1) and BAZ2B) and the T4 Lysozyme.
-BAT input parameters for the multi-chain HIV-1 system can be found in Ref.
+BAT input parameters for the multi-chain HIV-1 protease system can be found in Ref.
 [1] at the link https://pubs.acs.org/doi/10.1021/acs.jctc.4c01153.

 # More information and BAT.py citations